-All shortlisted applicants were invited to Oxford for interviews around mid-December.
+All shortlisted Chemistry applicants were interviewed remotely over a two-week period in December.
 The timetable of interviews by subject was readily available on the Undergraduate Admissions website well in advance of the dates.

 Each applicant had a first-assigned College.
 This was either the College to which they applied or a College assigned by the Admissions Office or by the Admissions Coordinator in such a way as to even out the competition for places across Colleges.
 Each applicant was also assigned a second College by an algorithm in order to equalise across Colleges the interview load per place ratio.